 If I haven’t met you, I want to.

-This is me: creative thinker + design tinkerer, branding + identity pro, immersive art/theatre/experiences obsessive, empath, multipotentialite
+This is me: creative thinker + design tinkerer, branding + identity pro, immersive art/theatre/experiences obsessive, indefatigable optimist, empath, multipotentialite

 I have dedicated my design passions for 15+ years to some of the world’s most admired brands, including Nike, Coca-Cola and Crayola.
 I spearheaded an ambitious reboot for Barry's that transitioned them from niche to global fitness brand.
 I also led the creation of Taco Bell’s award-winning in-house agency.
 During my tenure, Taco Bell evolved its branding with an iconic redesign and was named one of Fast Company’s Most Innovative Companies.
 Encouraging fans to Live Más, our team defied category norms in bold ways including the Las Vegas Wedding Chapel, Demolition Man 2032 Experience at Comic Con, Steal A Base, Steal A Taco with the MLB, and The Bell Hotel in Palm Springs.
 Trading tacos for travel, I have the current honor of working with Hawaiian Airlines sharing the Islands’ unique culture and incredible aloha with the world.